Leonie Kramer: Career

 In 1986 she received the inaugural Britannica Award for the "dissemination of learning for the benefit of mankind".
 She also received honorary DLitt from the University of Tasmania and honorary LLDs from the University of Melbourne and the Australian National University.

 She was appointed an Officer of the Order of the British Empire in 1976.
 In 1982, she was made a Dame Commander of the order.
 In 1993 she was appointed a Companion of the Order of Australia, at the time, the highest civilian award in the Australian honours system for "service to Australian literature, to education and to the community".

-Kramer was deputy chancellor of the University of Sydney from 1989–91 and chancellor from 1991–2001, becoming the first woman to hold the position.
+Kramer was deputy chancellor of the University of Sydney from 1989 to 1991 and chancellor from 1991 to 2001, becoming the first woman to hold the position.
 In 1995, she chaired the judging panel of the Miles Franklin Award where Helen Darville was conferred the award for her novel The Hand That Signed the Paper.
 It was later revealed that Darville alias Demidenko had faked her Ukrainian ancestry on which the book was based.
 The same year she met criticism for her statement that women "go a bit limp when going gets tough."
 She stated this in August 1995 when asked about higher positions held in her university by women.
 She justified her comment stating that she herself "can go limp at times" and attributed it to nothing other than their individual choices.

 At the request of the parliament and a hostile university senate, the Governor of New South Wales empowered the senate to dismiss the chancellor of Sydney University in 2001.
 Kramer retired moments before a controversial senate meeting was to take place to dismiss her.
 The senate had passed a no-confidence motion concerning to contract details of then-Vice Chancellor Gavin Brown.